Nyx: Goddess of the Night and Daughter of Chaos

 Advertisement

-The ancient Greeks developed a sophisticated mythology to explain the unknown workings of the natural world, like the alternation of night and day.
+The people of ancient Greece developed a sophisticated mythology to explain the unknown workings of the natural world, like the alternation of night and day.

 "In Greek mythology, Nyx and her daughter Hemera share an abode at the end of the earth," says Turkeltaub.
 "When one leaves on her chariot, the other enters."